 A Jakarta EE product may be required to provide a COSNaming name service to meet the Jakarta Enterprise Beans interoperability requirements.
 In such a case, a COSNaming JNDI service provider must be available through the web, Enterprise Beans, and application client containers.
-It will also typically be available in the applet container, but this is not required.

 A COSNaming JNDI service provider is a part of the Java SE 8 SDK and JRE from Oracle, but is not a required component of the Java SE specification.
-The COSNaming JNDI service provider specification is available at http://docs.oracle.com/javase/8/docs/technotes/guides/jndi/jndi-cos.html .
+The COSNaming JNDI service provider specification is available at http://docs.oracle.com/javase/8/docs/technotes/guides/jndi/jndi-cos.html.